PennLINC/network_replication/index.md

 ### 2. Sample selection for each dataset: PNC (discovery), NKI, HCP-D, and HBN (replication)
-The final samples for each dataset were consructed using `/Rscripts/<dataset>/QC_scripts/<dataset>_SampleSelection.Rmd`.
+The final samples for each dataset were constructed using `/Rscripts/<dataset>/QC_scripts/<dataset>_SampleSelection.Rmd`.
 Links to the corresponding github code and descriptions of each final sample are as follows:

 * PNC: [PNC_SampleSelection.Rmd](https://github.com/PennLINC/network_replication/blob/main/PNC_scripts/QC_scripts/PNC_SampleSelection.Rmd)